gth/ha_to_pi_via_mqtt/README.md

-# Trigger shell scripts on a (remote) Raspberry Pi from Home Assistant using MQTT
+# Trigger scripts on a (remote) Raspberry Pi from Home Assistant using MQTT

 I stumbled across some tasty morsels of relevant information and figured I'd present them here.
 My aim is to document what I found in a logical way so others might follow the sequence more easily.